This edition includes:

 - Termination payments – delayed employer NICs changes coming in on 6 April 2020.

-- A briefing from our Recruitment team on the new disguised remuneration loan charge regime.
+- A briefing from our Workforce Solutions team on the new disguised remuneration loan charge regime.

 - Recent international developments and comment from France, Belgium and Spain.